Unitech/pm2/README.md

 $ npm install pm2 -g
 ```

-*npm is a builtin CLI when you install Node.js - [Installing Node.js or io.js with NVM](https://keymetrics.io/2015/02/03/installing-node-js-and-io-js-with-nvm/)*
+*npm is a builtin CLI when you install Node.js - [Installing Node.js with NVM](https://keymetrics.io/2015/02/03/installing-node-js-and-io-js-with-nvm/)*

 ## Start an application